-All electronics of a luminaire shall be protected against moisture, condensation and corrosion.
+All electronics of a luminaire shall be protected against moisture, condensation and corrosion for the whole rated useful lifetime of the luminaire.

 NOTE 1: Protection against moisture and condensation can usually be achieved by an adequate IP code of enclosures, good luminaire design, and the adequate pressure equalisation of a luminaire housing.